tee-lab/PyDaddy/README.md

 This sets up PyDaddy in the notebook environment.

 ### Example Scripts/Jupyter Notebooks
 There are several <strong>example scripts / Jupyter notebooks</strong> provided, which can be used to familiarize yourself with various features and functionalities of PyDaddy.
 These can be executed on Colab.
+In the list below, we mention the path to location of each notebook as well as a link to the google colab notebook; the latter does not require installing either python or package on your system.

-- <strong>Notebook 1</strong>: [Getting started with scalar data](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/1_getting_started.ipynb): Introduction to the basic functionalities of PyDaddy, using a 1-dimensional dataset.
+- <strong>Notebook 1</strong> (<strong>notebooks/1_getting_started.ipynb</strong>): [Getting started with scalar data](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/1_getting_started.ipynb): Introduction to the basic functionalities of PyDaddy, using a 1-dimensional dataset.
-- <strong>Notebook 2</strong>: [Getting started with vector data](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/2_getting_started_vector.ipynb): Introduction to the basic functionalities of PyDaddy on 2-dimensional datasets.
+- <strong>Notebook 2</strong> (<strong>notebooks/2_getting_started_vector.ipynb</strong>): [Getting started with vector data](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/2_getting_started_vector.ipynb): Introduction to the basic functionalities of PyDaddy on 2-dimensional datasets.
-- <strong>Notebook 3</strong>: [Advanced function fitting](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/3_advanced_function_fitting.ipynb): PyDaddy can discover analytical expressions for the drift and diffusion functions.
+- <strong>Notebook 3</strong> (<strong>notebooks/3_advanced_function_fitting.ipynb</strong>): [Advanced function fitting](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/3_advanced_function_fitting.ipynb): PyDaddy can discover analytical expressions for the drift and diffusion functions.
 This notebook describes how to customize the fitting procedure to obtain best results.
-- <strong>Notebook 4</strong>: [Recovering SDEs from synthetic time series](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/4_sdes_from_simulated_timeseries.ipynb): This notebook generates a simulated time series from a user-specified SDE, and uses PyDaddy to recover the drift and diffusion functions from the simulated time series.
+- <strong>Notebook 4</strong> (<strong>notebooks/4_sdes_from_simulated_timeseries.ipynb</strong>): [Recovering SDEs from synthetic time series](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/4_sdes_from_simulated_timeseries.ipynb): This notebook generates a simulated time series from a user-specified SDE, and uses PyDaddy to recover the drift and diffusion functions from the simulated time series.
-- <strong>Notebook 5</strong>: [Exporting data](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/5_exporting_data.ipynb): Demonstrates how to export the recovered drift and diffusion data as CSV files or Pandas data-frames.
+- <strong>Notebook 5</strong> (<strong>notebooks/5_exporting_data.ipynb</strong>): [Exporting data](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/5_exporting_data.ipynb): Demonstrates how to export the recovered drift and diffusion data as CSV files or Pandas data-frames.
-- <strong>Notebook 6</strong>: [Fitting non-polynomial functions](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/6_non_poly_function_fitting.ipynb): PyDaddy fits polynomial functions to drift and diffusion by default.
+- <strong>Notebook 6</strong> (<strong>notebooks/6_non_poly_function_fitting.ipynb</strong>): [Fitting non-polynomial functions](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/6_non_poly_function_fitting.ipynb): PyDaddy fits polynomial functions to drift and diffusion by default.
 This behaviour can be customized, this notebook illustrates how to do this.
-- <strong>Notebook 9</strong>: [Demonstration with a 3-dimensional system] An example to demonstrate that, in principle, the method of stochastic equation discovery can be extended to higher dimensions.
+- <strong>Notebook 9</strong> (<strong>notebooks/9_higher_dimensions.ipynb</strong>): [Demonstration with a 3-dimensional system] An example to demonstrate that, in principle, the method of stochastic equation discovery can be extended to higher dimensions.

 (See below for Notebooks 7 and 8).

 ### Real datasets and Scripts/Jupyter Notebooks
 There are also two notebooks that use PyDaddy to discover SDEs from real-world datasets.

-* <strong>Fish Schooling Dataset </strong>: The fish data (<strong>Folder: pydaddy/data/fish_data</strong>) contains a subset of the fish schooling dataset presented in the manuscript.
-The dataset contains the 2D polarisation vector time series of a fish school (15 fish).
-The full dataset is available at https://zenodo.org/records/3632470.
-For more details about the dataset, see https://doi.org/10.1038/s41567-020-0787-y
+* <strong>Fish Schooling Dataset </strong> (<strong>pydaddy/data/fish_data/ectroplus.csv</strong>) : The fish  dataset contains the 2D polarisation vector time series of a fish school (15 fish).
+Two columns in the csv file represent the x- and y-components of the polarisation vector, respectively and each row corresponds to a time stamp, with consecutive rows separated by a time frame of 0.04 seconds.
+The full dataset is available at a previously published repository: https://zenodo.org/records/3632470.
+For more details about the dataset, see the manuscript Jhawar et al - https://doi.org/10.1038/s41567-020-0787-y
-   * <strong>Notebook 7</strong>: [Example analysis - fish schooling](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/7_example_fish_school.ipynb): An example analysis of a fish schooling dataset (Jhawar et. al., Nature Physics, 2020) using PyDaddy.
+   * <strong>Notebook 7</strong> (<strong>notebooks/7_example_fish_school.ipynb</strong>): [Example analysis - fish schooling](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/7_example_fish_school.ipynb): An example analysis of a fish schooling dataset (Jhawar et. al., Nature Physics, 2020) using PyDaddy.

-* <strong>Cell Migration Dataset </strong>: The confine cell migration dataset (<strong>Folder: pydaddy/data/cell_data</strong>) contains tracked trajectories of 149 cells, tracked for upto 300 time steps each, with one data point every 15 minutes.
+* <strong>Cell Migration Dataset </strong> (<strong>pydaddy/data/cell_data/trajectories_x_pattern5.txt</strong>): The confine cell migration dataset contains tracked trajectories of 149 cells, tracked for upto 300 time steps each, with one data point every 15 minutes.
 The data is provided as a plain text file.
 Each row corresponds to the time series of one cell.
 For more details about the dataset, see https://doi.org/10.1038/s41567-019-0445-4.
-   * <strong>Notebook 8</strong>: [Example analysis - cell migration](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/8_example_cell_migration.ipynb): An example analysis of a confined cell migration dataset (Brückner et. al., Nature Physics, 2019) using PyDaddy.
+   * <strong>Notebook 8</strong> (<strong>notebooks/8_example_cell_migration.ipynb</strong>): [Example analysis - cell migration](https://colab.research.google.com/github/tee-lab/PyDaddy/blob/colab/notebooks/8_example_cell_migration.ipynb): An example analysis of a confined cell migration dataset (Brückner et. al., Nature Physics, 2019) using PyDaddy.

 ### Folder structure
-The zipped folder whose link is given below is structured as follows: <strong>(TO BE DONE)</strong>
+The zipped folder of codes and data is structured as follows:

+* parent folder has licence, citation, readme.md, etc files
+* <strong>doc</strong> and its subfolders contain python codes and style files relevant to the package.
+Edit these only you are a developer and are proficient with python.
+* <strong>notebooks</strong> contains nine well commented/documented jupyter-notebooks/scripts which help the readers to familiarise with the usage of the package.
+* <strong>pydaddy/data</strong> folder contains three subfolders containing key real and model datasets:
+   * <strong>cell_data</strong>
+   * <strong>fish_data</strong>
+   * <strong>model_data</strong>
+* <strong>pydaddy</strong> and its subfolders contain various codes related to python package.
+Edit these only you are a developer and are proficient with python.

 ### Package Installation
 PyDaddy is available both on PyPI and Anaconda Cloud, and can be installed on any system with a Python 3 environment.
 If you don't have Python 3 installed on your system, we recommend using [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 See the PyDaddy [package documentation](https://pydaddy.readthedocs.io/) for detailed installation instructions.